martinez099/ordershop/README.md

 # ordershop
 This shows Redis as a communication channel in a microservices architecture.

+## Disclaimer
-This is not production ready code, this is a sample implementation for showcasing only!
+*This is not production ready code, this is a sample implementation for showcasing only!*

 ## Prerequisites